Khreshchatyk Choir: History

 The Khreshchatyk Choir was founded in March 1994 by Larisa Buhonskaya, who led the choir until 2007.
+The choir's premiere performance took place on April 9, 1994, at the Ukrainian National Tchaikovsky Academy of Music.

 Until 1999, the choir existed only in an amateur sense, but thanks to a successful debut and success in international competitions, it quickly gained recognition in professional circles.
 The ensemble specialized in spiritual Ukrainian music by contemporary composers such as Lesia Dychko, Yevhen Stankovych, Myroslav Skoryk, and Hanna Gavrylets.

 In 1999, the choir officially received municipal status and Bukhonskaya assumed the position of director.
 In 2001, the choir was included in a list of leading creative teams of Ukraine by the Ministry of Culture.
 In March 2007, the choir was awarded the Mykola Vitaliyovych Lysenko Prize and directory Bukhonskaya was awarded the title of "Honored Artist of Ukraine".

 In June 2007, due to a conflict with the mayor of Kyiv, Leonid Chernovetskyi, over the allocation of land for a new room for the choir, Bukhonska was forced to resign as director.

 In 2007, the choir has been directed by Pavlo Struts, a graduate of the Kyiv Conservatory.
 In 2009, the choir was awarded academic status, and since January 2011 its official name has been the Khreschatyk Academic Chamber Choir.